07 May 2020

 We’ve noticed a whopping 260% increase in earnings from gardening, along with a 96% rise in earnings from washing the car.
 Even younger children are getting stuck into paid tasks: kids aged 6-9 have enjoyed a 335% boost to the amount they earn from gardening, and green-fingered 10-13 year-olds have seen their earnings from gardening rise by 311%.

 Lockdown and social distancing have also changed the way that families celebrate special occasions.
-Since the start of lockdown, more than 500,000 giftlinks have been sent to gohenry kids, earning them a combined total of more than £900,000 – that’s a 126% increase on the amount sent pre-lockdown.
+Since the start of lockdown, more than £500,000 in giftlinks have been sent to gohenry kids – that’s a 126% increase on the amount sent pre-lockdown.

 Giftlinks are a convenient way for self-isolating grandparents, aunts, uncles and godparents to send lockdown birthday gifts – and even the Easter Bunny set up an Emergency Egg Fund, via giftlinks, this year.